New Jersey Workers' Compensation Attorneys

 - Serving New Jersey and beyond since 1939

-- 9 office locations led by a board-certified attorney
+- Nine office locations led by a board-certified attorney

 - Award-winning legal team recognized for notable results

-Backed by decades of collective experience, we have the tools and resources to help victims harmed in workplace accidents secure the compensation they need through any available means.
-Whether you’re pursuing benefits through workers’ compensation insurance or filing a personal injury lawsuit against a negligent third party, you can trust in our team to guide you through these difficult times.
+Backed by decades of experience, we help workplace accident victims pursue compensation through any available means.
+Whether you are pursuing benefits through workers’ compensation or filing a personal injury lawsuit against a negligent third party, you can trust our team to guide you through these difficult times.

 Your Rights After a Workplace Accident

 Following a workplace accident, one of the most important rights you have is your right to legal representation.
-Accidents and injuries can create tremendous setbacks for victims and families, and make complex and foreign legal proceedings even more difficult.
+Accidents and injuries can create tremendous setbacks for victims and families, as well as make complex and foreign legal proceedings even more difficult.

-With bold and unwavering advocates by your side, you can pursue the compensation you need through the most appropriate means – whether that requires navigating the workers’ comp process or filing a personal injury lawsuit.
+With bold and unwavering advocates by your side, you can pursue the compensation you need through the most appropriate means, whether that requires navigating the workers’ comp process or filing a civil lawsuit.

-Workers’ Compensation – Workers’ compensation is a no-fault insurance system that provides injured workers with benefits to cover their medical treatment, rehabilitation, and a portion of their lost income.
-Because workers’ comp is no-fault, workers have the ability to receive benefits regardless of who caused their accident and injuries.
-However, the claim process is challenging and requires workers to provide ample documentation and meet extensive requirements.
+- Workers’ compensation claims: Workers’ compensation is a no-fault insurance system that provides injured workers with benefits to cover their medical treatment, rehabilitation, and a portion of their lost income.
+Because workers’ comp is a no-fault policy, workers have the ability to receive benefits regardless of who caused their accident and injuries.
+Still, the claims process is challenging and requires workers to provide ample documentation and meet extensive requirements.
 We assist clients with both initial workers’ comp applications and appeals.

-Third-Party Personal Injury Lawsuit – Some workplace accidents are the result of a third party’s negligence, such as a contractor who causes an accident as a result of their negligent or wrongful acts, including safety violations.
-In these situations, injured workers and families may have the right to seek justice and compensation by pursuing civil lawsuits.
+- Third-party personal injury lawsuits: Some workplace accidents are the result of a third party’s negligence, such as a contractor who causes an accident by committing negligent or otherwise wrongful acts (e.g. safety violations).
+In these situations, injured workers and families may have the right to seek justice and compensation through civil lawsuits.
 These cases are handled in civil court and allow for financial recoveries beyond what workers’ compensation provides, such as damages for pain and suffering.
-However, they require victims to prove a defendant was negligent, which means legal representation and clear and convincing arguments are critical.
+Since these lawsuits require victims to prove that a defendant was negligent, legal representation and clear and convincing arguments are critical.

 Types of Workers’ Compensation Benefits

-In the State of New Jersey, you generally cannot file a civil lawsuit against your employer or co-employee when you are injured on the job or develop an occupational disease.* However, you can secure benefits through workers' comp.
+In the state of New Jersey, you generally cannot file a civil lawsuit against your employer or coworker when you are injured on the job or develop an occupational disease.* However, you can secure benefits through workers' comp.

 New Jersey law provides injured workers with four benefits:

-- Medical Benefits – The employer should provide coverage for medical treatment to cure and relieve the effects of the injury.
-The carrier controls the treatment.
-However, in emergencies, the injured employee should go to a hospital.
+- Medical benefits: The employer should provide coverage for medical treatment to cure and relieve the effects of the injury.
+The carrier controls the treatment, but in emergencies, the injured employee should go to a hospital.

-- Temporary Disability Benefits – If an employee sustains an injury that stops them from working for more than seven calendar days, temporary disability can cover lost wages.
+- Temporary disability benefits: If an employee sustains an injury that stops them from working for more than seven calendar days, temporary disability benefits can cover lost wages.

-- Death Benefits – If an employee dies because of a work-related injury, their dependents are eligible for death benefits.
+- Death benefits: If an employee dies because of a work-related injury, their dependents are eligible for death benefits.
 This includes funeral expenses.
-Dependents include legal spouses and natural children.
+Dependents include legal spouses and natural children, among others.

-If the injury renders a worker totally and permanently disabled from any job, they may be eligible for payments for the rest of their life.
-These payments may come from the carrier alone, or from the State of New Jersey Second Injury Fund.
+If the injury renders a worker totally and permanently disabled to the degree that they cannot work in any field, they may be eligible for payments for the rest of their life.
+These payments will typically come from the carrier or the state Second Injury Fund.

 Workers’ compensation offers benefits to those injured on the job and those who develop occupational diseases, regardless of who is at fault.
-An employee is eligible for workers' compensation regardless of if they work full-time or part-time.
-And, you do not have to be employed for any specific length of time.
-However, independent contractors, consultants, and freelancers are not eligible for workers' compensation.
+An employee is eligible for workers' compensation regardless of if they work full-time or part-time, and they do not have to be employed for any specific length of time.
+On the other hand, independent contractors, consultants, and freelancers are not eligible for workers' compensation.

 Eligible work-related injuries can include:

-- Sustaining an injury while on performing a task on your company’s premises
+- Sustaining an injury while performing a task on company premises.

-The injury must have happened because of a task related to work.
-If you suffer an injury outside of work or job-related tasks, you will not qualify for workers' compensation.
-Additionally, it does not matter who is at fault for the work-related accident.
-However, if you knowingly committed an act to get hurt, you will not be eligible for compensation.
+Please note: The injury must have happened because of a task related to work for you to qualify for workers' compensation.
+Moreover, if you knowingly committed an act to get hurt, you will not be eligible for compensation.

 Can I Sue a Third Party for My Workplace Injury?